Khasi and Jaintia Hills

-The Khasi and Jaintia Hills are a mountainous region that was mainly part of Assam and Meghalaya.
+The Khasi and Jaintia Hills are a mountainous region in India that was mainly part of Assam and Meghalaya.
 This area is now part of the present Indian constitutive state of Meghalaya (formerly part of Assam), which includes the present districts of East Jaintia Hills district, headquarter Khliehriat, West Jaintia Hills district, headquarter Jowai, East Khasi Hills district, headquarter Shillong, and West Khasi Hills district, headquarter Nongstoin.

 Jaintia Hills

 The Jaintia Hills are located further to the east from the Khasi Hills.